A visit to Old Fort Erie, Ontario

 I consider our forts to be an attraction all year long.
 But unfortunately most of them are only open during summer.

 A major event here in Fort Erie is called "The Siege of Fort Erie".
-Please visit our site about this spectacle.
+Please use our link to this spectacle.
 We also show one of our first videos.
 I apologize for all the flaws in it.

 When you visit the fort, please join a guided tour.
 You will learn many interesting things.
 You can browse through the fort after the tour on your own ant take pictures.